ritvikmath/jekyll-now/_posts/2017-3-31-How_Many_Hearts.md

 * Heartbeat: The number of times a heart beats per minute measured in beats per minute (BPM)
 * Offset: Given that two hearts share a heartbeat, the time delay between their beats usually measured in seconds

-Thus, we say that **two hearts beat in sync if they have the same heartbeat and same ofset**
+Thus, we say that **two hearts beat in sync if they have the same heartbeat and same offset

+We will be using a half-empirial, half-theoretical approach to answering our question about how many hearts beat with yours.

+First the statistics!